 Cradlepoint Expands 5G Portfolio with Innovative “Router-on-the-Roof” for Vehicles

-New category of 5G ruggedized routers integrates router, antenna, and modem in a single device offering unprecedented deployment flexibility and installation ease
+New category of 5G ruggedised routers integrates router, antenna, and modem in a single device offering unprecedented deployment flexibility and installation ease

-/EIN News/ -- BOISE, Idaho, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, the global leader in cloud-delivered LTE and 5G wireless network solutions, announces the R2100 Series 5G Ruggedized Router, adding to Cradlepoint’s growing 5G Wireless WAN portfolio.
-Built for vehicle and IoT networks, the sleek exterior-mounted solution provides mass transit, public safety, and other organizations that require a high-bandwidth IoT or mobile router with the latest cellular performance in a uniquely flexible and simplified form factor.
+/EIN News/ -- MELBOURNE, Australia, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, the global leader in cloud-delivered LTE and 5G wireless network solutions, announces the R2100 Series 5G Ruggedised Router, adding to Cradlepoint’s growing 5G Wireless WAN portfolio.
+Built for vehicle and IoT networks, the sleek exterior-mounted solution provides mass transit, public safety, and other organisations that require a high-bandwidth IoT or mobile router with the latest cellular performance in a uniquely flexible and simplified form factor.

 As in-vehicle applications have rapidly advanced, more use cases have emerged, along with diverse deployment requirements.
 Designed to be mounted on the rooftop of a vehicle or attached to IoT cabinet enclosures, the R2100 integrates the modem, antennas, and router into a single aerodynamic, IP67-rated casing that guards against weather, vibration, and shock.
 The R2100 is sold with or without Wi-Fi 6 and can be deployed as a self-contained router or to supplement an existing router as a 5G adapter.
 Key benefits include: